 According to the 2011 Census, 12.9% of the United Kingdom population are from minority ethnic groups.
-Muslims have been present in Britain for at least 300 years and the 2011 Census shows that Muslims constitute the second largest religious group (4.4% of the UK population and 4.8% of the population in England and Wales).
+Muslims have been present in Britain for at least 300 years and the 2011 Census shows that Muslims constitute the second largest religious group (4.4% of the UK population).
 The Census also shows that there are Muslim communities in all Census enumeration districts in Britain.